Chingu-Solo/solo-koala-54/README.md

 ----
 ## TODO
+- [] fade in BackToTop
+- [] make OnPageBottom kick in earlier
+- [] use retrieveFontFileUrl for fonts in CollectionOpenButton instead of storing the url
 - [] make collection list untuck and tuck back when fonts are added
 - [x] rename Nav component to Toolbar
 - [x] add some padding around collectionOpenButton